vigneshavm/Interview-questions/react.md

 <button onClick={() => dispatch({ type: INCREMENT })}>+</button>
 ```

+> Redux is ideal when multiple components need access to the same state or when app state becomes too complex to manage via props or local state.
 > State changes in Redux are **predictable**, making debugging and testing easier.

 ---